henrysky/astroNN_gaia_dr2_paper/README.rst

     # output carries astropy unit
     parallax = fakemag_to_parallax(fakemag, ks_magnitude)

-To convert NN Ks-band fakemag to log10 solar luminosity, you can
+To convert NN Ks-band fakemag (a pseudo luminosity scale) to log10 solar luminosity, you can

 .. code-block:: python